zer0-os/zNS/docs/contracts/treasury/ZNSTreasury.md

 function processDirectPayment(bytes32 parentHash, bytes32 domainHash, address payer, uint256 paymentAmount, uint256 protocolFee) external
 ```

-An alternative to `stakeForDomain()` for cases when a parent domain is using PaymentType.DIRECT.
+An alternative to `stakeForDomain()` for cases when a parent domain is using `PaymentType.DIRECT`.

 Note that `stakeFee` transfers are NOT present here, since a fee on top of the price is ONLY supported
 for STAKE payment type.
-This function is called by `ZNSRootRegistrar.sol` when a user wants to register a domain.
+This function is called by `ZNSRootRegistrar` when a user wants to register a domain.
 This function uses a different approach than `stakeForDomain()` as it performs 2 transfers from the user's
 wallet.
 Is uses `paymentConfigs[parentHash]` to get the token and beneficiary for the parent domain.
 Can be called ONLY by the REGISTRAR_ROLE.
 Fires a `DirectPaymentProcessed` event.